-CG 3 Operating room and special procedure suites
+CG 3 Operating Room and Special Procedure Suites

-- CG 3.1.1 This Costing guideline outlines an approach to cost activity within an operating room (OR) and special procedure suites (SPS). - CG 3.1.2 The business provides a guide to cost each separately. - CG 3.1.3 This Costing guideline also provides practical steps and examples to guide staff on the patient costing process for this activity.
+- CG 3.1.1 This guideline outlines an approach to cost activity within an operating room (OR) and special procedure suites (SPS). - CG 3.1.2 The business provides a guide to cost OR and SPS separately. - CG 3.1.3 This guideline also provides practical steps and examples to guide staff on the patient costing process for this activity.